 (I know I’m geeking out but how cool is that?!
 I can’t say enough good things about this tool.
 It’s definitely worth checking out!)

 Audacity is an easy-to-use software to record and edit audio.
 You can record live audio, cut, copy, or mix sounds together, change the speed or pitch of a recording, and much more.
 It’s very user-friendly and runs smoothly on both PC and Mac.

 Title Case Converter

 Have you ever been unsure of what words need to be capitalized within a title?
 It can sometimes be tricky because capitalization rules can be a bit confusing.
-In the example above, “up” is capitalized because it’s a part of a phrasal verb.
+In the example below, “up” is capitalized because it’s a part of a phrasal verb.
 (Huh?)
 This is why the Title Case Converter ranks as one of my favorite tools for instructional design.

 This tool ensures that the correct letters are capitalized in a title.
 To use just type the title in lowercase and hit convert.
 It converts the title into the proper title case.
 It highlights the changes for you.
 AND provides you with the reason why each word was capitalized or left as lowercase.